- West Wycombe Parish Council

 Pedestal Playing Field Inspection Report 2017

-Members of the public are invited to attend and there is a session at the beginning of each meeting where questions can be asked and statements made.
+Members of the public are invited to attend and there is a session at the beginning of each meeting where questions can be asked and statements made on any item which is listed for discussion at the meeting.
 We look forward to seeing you.

 Agendas and Minutes for previous meetings can be found in the Archive